 The Company's parent-company-only financial statements are presented in its functional currency, New Taiwan Dollars (NTD).
-Items included in the parent-company-only financial statements are measured using that functional currency.

 Transactions in foreign currencies are initially recorded by the Company at functional currency rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.